gdsfactory/ubc/README.md

 UBCpdk top contributors:

+- Joaquin Matres (Google): maintainer of gdsfactory
+- Thomas Dorch (Freedom Photonics): for Meep's material database access, MPB sidewall angles, and add_pin_path
 - Lukas Chrostowski (UBC professor): creator of the course and maintainer of the PDK cells
-- Joaquin Matres (Google): maintainer of gdsfactory

-Open source heroes:

-- Matthias Köfferlein (Germany): for Klayout
-- Lucas Heitzmann (University of Campinas, Brazil): for gdspy
-- Adam McCaughan (NIST): for phidl
-- Alex Tait (Queens University): for lytest and lygadgets
-- Thomas Ferreira de Lima (NEC): for `pip install klayout`

 Links: